thomas-engl/Project-3-Applied-ML/README.md

 This project contains pytorch code for a physics-informed neural network (PINN) to solve partial differential equations.
 We analyze its performance on the one- and two-dimensional heat equation and compare it to the finite element method (FEM).

-We used a docker container.
-The used packages can be found in the requirements.txt file and can be installed through 'pip install -r requirements.txt'
+To run the code we used a docker container.
+We recommend to open the container in Visual Studio Code, therefore the Docker extension and Docker itself need to be installed.
+Then the used packages get automatically installed.
+To run the notebooks, the dolfinx-env must be used.

 # Structure: